AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/channel_encryption_android.md

 ## Reference

+This section provides reference information you may need when implementing the built-in encryption.

 ### Sample project

 Agora provides an open-source sample project that implements the [built-in media encryption](https://github.com/AgoraIO/API-Examples/blob/dev/3.6.200/Android/APIExample/app/src/main/java/io/agora/api/example/examples/advanced/ChannelEncryption.java) on GitHub.
 You can try the demo and view the source code.